TheGreatGooo/HomeLabSmith/inference-service/README.md

 - Start, stop, and restart inference models
 - Get list of currently running models
 - Model activity monitoring and idle shutdown
+- Automatic system shutdown when all models have been idle for 30 minutes
 - Uses systemctl to interact with model services

 ## Endpoints